Golddirio/HacknRoll2025/README.md

 User Initialization: When the user initiates the bot with /start, the bot welcomes them and creates a user profile in its database.

 Matching Requests: Users can request matches based on their preferences.
-If the user hasn't taken the quiz or if the quiz is outdated, the bot redirects them to take the quiz (UC3).
-Otherwise, it runs its matching algorithm to identify and return the top 3-10 most compatible matches.
+Before taking the quiz, the user can input hhis gender and age.
+If the user hasn't taken the quiz or if the quiz is outdated, the bot redirects them to take the quiz.
+Otherwise, it runs its matching algorithm to identify and return the top 3 most compatible matches.

-User Quiz: The bot gathers detailed user preferences by prompting a series of quiz questions.
+User Quiz: The bot gathers detailed user preferences by prompting a series of 8 quiz questions.
 User responses update their profile in real-time to enhance matchmaking accuracy.

 Account Removal: Users can request to delete their account, and the bot ensures all associated data is removed from its database.